Caleb Huntley: Professional career

-After going unselected in the 2021 NFL Draft, Huntley was signed by the Atlanta Falcons as an undrafted free agent.
+After going unselected in the 2021 NFL draft, Huntley was signed by the Atlanta Falcons as an undrafted free agent.
 He was waived at the final roster cuts, on August 31, and re-signed to the practice squad the next day.
 He spent the entire season there, and was signed to a future contract on January 10, 2022.
 He was waived again on August 30, 2022, but was subsequently brought back to the practice squad.
 He was elevated to the active roster for their week two game against the Los Angeles Rams, and made his debut in the match, recording one rush attempt for three yards.
-He was elevated again for week four, and recorded 10 carries for 56 yards and his first career touchdown in a 23–20 win over the Cleveland Browns.
+He was elevated again for week four, and recorded 10 carries for 56 yards and his first and only career touchdown in a 23–20 win over the Cleveland Browns.
 He was signed to the active roster on October 3.
-He suffered a torn Achilles in Week 15 and was placed on injured reserve on December 20.
-Huntley ended the 2022 season with 366 rushing yards and one touchdown.
+He suffered a torn Achilles tendon in Week 15 and was placed on injured reserve on December 20.
+Huntley ended the 2022 season with 76 carries for 366 rushing yards and one touchdown.

+Huntley was waived by the Falcons on July 25, 2023.